 Welcome to finding your worth.
 A vibrant space to connect, a peaceful space to be calm, both online and offline, in the building and out in the community.
 Where you can practice yoga headstands at lunchtime, or stroke the wagging tails at your feet.

 Welcome to the best version of you.
 Somewhere you can be yourself, make mistakes and have fun.
 Where you can always find good advice and ask for help, from all of us.

 Welcome to Tribe.
 Now, let’s make good things happen.

 Dani Trudeau believes that we want our work to contribute to our lives, not take away joy or valuable time from what we really want to do.
 Having started her first enterprise at the age of 14 and her first company at 25, Dani is infinitely curious about what makes a good business- and businesses for good.
 Dani’s working experience is in education, health and social care and she has worked throughout the UK and America in the field of behavioural science.
-Dani founded Tribe Porty in 2015 and more recently in 2018, founded Tribe Women, a community for enterprising women who want to reimagine their working lives.
+Dani founded Tribe Porty in 2015 and more recently in 2018, founded Tribe Women, now Keystone, a community for enterprising women who want to reimagine their working lives.

 Melissa left corporate life after a 20 year career to start her own business.
 This turned out to be a transforming experience and a brilliant education and she has never looked back.

 Melissa joined Tribe Porty in 2018 to help Dani set up and run the first Tribe Women programme.
-As Tribe Porty has grown, Melissa now helps to run the space for coworking and events as well as shaping, coordinating and facilitating for Tribe Women.
+As Tribe Porty has grown, Melissa now helps to run the space for coworking and events as well as shaping, coordinating and facilitating for Keystone.